-Choosing the right construction materials is obviously important for any building project.
+Choosing the right construction materials is obviously important for any building project or renovation.
 But while the material buying process may at first seem cut and dry, it’s much more intricate than meets the eye and can be quite frustrating for new buyers.
 Fortunately, there are a handful of simple fundamentals to follow.
 We’ll give you five expert tips that cover what you need to know:

 1. Durability is King